This is another very quick and easy loaf, but with lots of varying textures.

 And don't worry if the sunflower seeds turn green during baking - it actually looks very attractive.

-You can now watch how to make this recipe, and other Wholemeal Breads, in our Cookery School 'Bread for Beginners' Term video lesson below.
+You can now watch how to make this recipe, and other Wholemeal Breads, in our Cookery School 'Bread for Beginners' Term Video on this page.

 This recipe is from Delia's Complete How to Cook.